High-Purity Hafnium Sponge, Hf Granule

 Density13.09 g/cm3

-Hafnium Hf Sponge supplier
+Oxygen-Scavenging Hafnium Sponge

-Description of Hafnium Sponge, Hf Granule
+Description of Industrial-Grade Hafnium Sponge

 Hafnium Hf sponge is a porous, metallic form of hafnium produced by reducing hafnium tetrachloride with magnesium in the Kroll process.
 It appears as a metallic gray, spongy material with high purity and lower density than solid hafnium.
 Hafnium pellet is reactive at high temperatures, particularly with oxygen, nitrogen, and hydrogen.
 Hafnium granule is primarily used in the nuclear industry for control rods, in superalloys, and in aerospace applications where high melting points and corrosion resistance are critical.
 It serves as an intermediate product for manufacturing various high-performance materials.

-Chemical Composition
+Chemical Composition of Oxygen-Scavenging Hafnium Sponge

 Hf+Zr>99.6%,